ympbyc/LittleSmallscript/docs/optimization.md

 ```

 Clearly Little Smallscript wins the readability in this case.
-We have to balance between familiarity, efficiancy and readability and carefully choose what to optimize and what to left as is.
+We have to balance between familiarity, efficiency and readability and carefully choose what to optimize and what to left as is.

 Direction
 ----------